Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Experiments

 \subsection{Cart Pole}

-For the cart-pole swing-up task, we used an analytical dynamics model \cite{florian2007correct} where the upright position was defined as a pole angle of $\theta=0$, and starting downward position as $\theta=\pi$, with the cart's position starting and ending at $x=0$.
-A brief visualization of the cart-pole system is depicted in Figure \ref{fig:cp-visual}.
+For the cart-pole swing-up task, we used an analytical dynamics model \cite{florian2007correct} with an upright pole angle of $\theta=0$, and the starting, downward pole angle as $\theta=\pi$.
+The cart's lateral ($x$) position starts and ends at $x=0$.
+Visualizations of the cart-pole system are depicted in Figure \ref{fig:action-noise}.

-We performed a range of tests on both MPPI and SOPPI, with different hyper-parameters, focusing on sample count and horizon timesteps.
-From these tests, we determined a horizon of 80 time steps, or 1.6 seconds as an appropriate, and present results at 500 and 1000 particles to demonstrate differences in particle efficiency between the two algorithms.
-In the presented data, all hyper-parameters and costs were identical, with only horizon and sample counts varying.
-Additionally, for the SOPPI algorithm, we performed tests with multiple variations of learning rates and iterations, but present nominal values with a learning rate of $0.05$ over $100$ time steps.
-All numerical results from these tests can be noted in Table \ref{tab:single-cart-results} depicting settling times $t_s$ for both $x$ and $\theta$ for multiple criteria (for example, 0.25 m on $x$ or $5\%$ of the $\theta$ range), and Figure \ref{fig:cart-pole-k-test} depicts visual results.
-Additionally, Table \ref{tab:single-cart-results} contains P-values from a Welch's t-test, indicating statistical results between the trials.
+We performed a range of tests on all four algorithms focusing on varying sample count and horizon timesteps.
+From these tests, we present results at a horizon of 80 timesteps or 1.6 seconds, and at 500 and 1000 particles to demonstrate differences in particle efficiency between the algorithms.
+Additionally, for the gradient based algorithms, we present results with a learning rate of $0.05$ over $100$ iterations.
+All remaining hyper-parameters and costs were identical across tests.
+Numerical results from these tests can be noted in Table \ref{tab:single-cart-results} depicting settling times $t_s$ for both $x$ and $\theta$ for multiple criteria (for example, 0.25 m on $x$ or $5\%$ of the $\theta$ range), and Figure \ref{fig:cart-pole-k-test} depicts visual results.
+Additionally, Table \ref{tab:single-cart-results} contains statistical results from a Welch's t-test, indicating statistical significance between the trials.

-From these results, we note that SOPPI in both cases performs approximately equal to or better than MPPI.
-In particular, our mean squared error from the desired position and the settling time to it is reduced by SOPPI at an equal particle count trial of MPPI.
-Effectively, this implies that, on average, SOPPI is driving particles towards their optimal state as dictated by our cost function, thus improving sampling over baseline MPPI.

-For settling time on the cart's position, we see two trends.
-For the 0.25 meter criteria, we note an increase in significance as particles increase, although the 500 particle case had outliers which may skew the results.
-However, the more interesting trend relates to the 0.5-meter settling time.
-There is a sharp increase in performance at 500 particles compared to 1,000 particles, suggesting an optimal point relating to particle count and kernel repulsion.
-Comparing the 0.5 meter settling time for SOPPI between the 500 and 1,000 particle cases, we note nearly a standard deviation of an increase, suggesting that at these particle counts, the kernel from SVGD may be too heavily penalizing solutions.
-This trend is further reinforced by the pole angle ($\theta)$ settling times.

-Specifically, for SOPPI, we can note that all angle settling time means for the 500 particle count case are less than or equal to the 1,000 particle case for both MPPI and SOPPI.
-Effectively, we demonstrate that the SVGD updates are indeed optimizing the sample distributions, generating better results at lower particle counts than baseline MPPI.

-These results from the cart-pole system were used to validate the algorithm design, and provide insight to testing further systems.